at-manos/at-manos.github.io/_posts/2025-05-29-pope-network-metrics.md

 4. Gérald Lacroix (Canada)
 5. Joseph Tobin (USA)

+Unlike eigenvector centrality, betweenness centrality didn't predict the papal outcome, with the eventual Pope Leo XIV not appearing in its top-5.

 If you would like to read more, please head over to the original press publication[^1].
 I don't believe any technical paper has been put out by them as of yet, but I could be wrong.